Top Microsoft 365 Security Concerns & How To Overcome Them

 Enable Unified Audit Logging

-Unified Audit Logging provides a centralized view of all user and administrator activity in your environment.
+Unified Audit Logging provides a centralized view of your environment's user and administrator activity.
 It helps you detect and investigate potential security incidents.
 Microsoft recommends enabling Unified Audit Logging.

 U.S. Government Agencies Impersonated in Microsoft 365 Phishing Attacks

-Initially targeting the U.S. Department of Labor, the threat actors have now expanded their focus to include the Department of Transportation and the Department of Commerce.
-The campaign has undergone careful revisions, including consistent formatting and larger logos in phishing emails, simplified and smaller PDF files with prominent logos and department-specific metadata, improved phishing web page behavior with HTTPS encryption, and the addition of a Captcha Challenge step on the phishing page.
+Initially targeting the U.S. Department of Labor, the threat actors have expanded their focus to include the Department of Transportation and the Department of Commerce.
+The campaign has undergone careful revisions, including consistent formatting and more prominent logos in phishing emails, simplified and smaller PDF files with these logos and department-specific metadata, improved phishing web page behavior with HTTPS encryption, and a Captcha Challenge step on the phishing page.

 The threat actors have also adopted long domain names to appear legitimate, particularly on mobile browsers.
 With the campaign continuously evolving and closely mimicking genuine bid requests and state bidding portals, it becomes challenging to detect signs of fraud.
-To defend against these attacks, recipients should scrutinize details such as the sending address, landing URL, and consider accessing bidding portals through search engines rather than provided links.
+To defend against these attacks, recipients should scrutinize details such as the sending address and landing URL and consider accessing bidding portals through search engines rather than provided links.

-Despite the security concerns, many have decided the advantages of Microsoft 365 outweigh the risks.
-It is essential that organizations take a comprehensive approach to mitigate critical vulnerabilities in their Microsoft 365 environment.
+Many have decided that the advantages of Microsoft 365 outweigh the risks.
+Organizations must take a comprehensive approach to mitigate critical vulnerabilities in their Microsoft 365 environment.
 Consistent evaluation and maintenance are necessary to achieve a strong security posture.
-By implementing the strategies and tools shared in this article, organizations can better protect their Microsoft 365 environment from potential security threats.
+Critical additional security defenses provided via a cloud-based email security software solution are also essential in fortifying Microsoft 365 security against attacks leading to compromised email addresses.
+Organizations can better protect their Microsoft 365 environment from potential security threats by implementing the strategies and tools shared in this article.

 Must Read Blog Posts